 Successive negative deviations from this observed relationship likely indicate success in controlling Verbascum, providing a quantitative performance indicator.

-Assessing the impact of five years of spraying Sweet Briar (updated Jun 2016)
+Assessing the impact of six years of spraying Sweet Briar (updated Jun 2017)

 A summary of indicators are presented to show that fotpin is successfully reducing the number of briars (Sweet Briar, Rosa rubignosa) on the Pinnacle Nature Reserve.

 Indicators include: the decline in the number of briars requiring treatment each season, the decline in the density of briars overall as well as at specific hotspots, and the decline in the amount of time and chemical spent controlling briars.